 10th grade

 - Take ACT/SAT in April or June (no prep necessary) for baseline testing.
 Important registration information on HomeLife’s page here.
+Use this feedback to see what area(s) needs work.

-- Do ACT/SAT prep as needed (HLN recommends Greg Landry’s ACT Bootcamp courses)
+- Do ACT/SAT prep as needed.

 - SAT prep is available and free through Khan Academy.